 - Negotiating in China is expected to take a long, slow process.
 Therefore, it is advised to have the patience to establish a relationship first and then dive into closing the deal.

-Learn more about how to negotiate for mutual gain in China
+Learn more about business etiquette in China

 Do not hesitate to reach out our project managers at firstname.lastname@example.org to get all answers to your questions